xyproto/wallutils/README.md

 ## Wayland or X only

-The packages related to X can be removed after building if only wish to keep the Wayland-related functionality.
-And likewise for X.
+The packages related to X can be removed after building if you only wish to keep the Wayland-related functionality.
+And the same for X.

 ## Example use of `settimed`